OpenDSA/OpenDSA-LTI/README.md

   - For the next steps, **Switch back to OpenDSA-DevStack termainal**

 ### Deploy OpenDSA-LTI
   - You need to make some changes to OpenDSA-LTI repository related to your spesific production server.
 To do that you need to fork [OpenDSA-LTI](https://github.com/OpenDSA/OpenDSA-LTI) to your github account and then add your own repository as a remote to OpenDSA-LTI in OpenDSA-DevStack.
-This way you can make your own changes to OpenDSA-LTI and keep up to date with the latest changes done in the originial reposiroty.
+This way you can make your own changes to OpenDSA-LTI and keep up to date with the latest changes done in the originial repository.
   - In your OpenDSA-DevStack terminal, add your forked repository, replace `your_username` with you github account
   ```
   cd /vagrant/OpenDSA-LTI